 Myth 1.
 We need to keep the temperature down.

 This is not the goal in children with febrile convulsions.
-We know that in the course of a febrile illness, they may have a febrile convulsion, but we’re not going to desperately try to keep the temperature down in order to prevent it.
+We know that they may have a febrile convulsion during a febrile illness, but we’re not going to desperately try to keep the temperature down to prevent it.

-There isn’t any evidence that keeping the temperature down will stop the child having a febrile convulsion.
-Some children are prone to febrile convulsions.
-If they’re going to have one, they’re going to have one.
+There isn’t any evidence that keeping the temperature down will prevent a febrile convulsion.
+Some children are prone to febrile convulsions, and if they’re going to have one, they’re going to have one.

 We should treat them with antipyretics in the same way we normally do.
-If the temperature is making the child distressed, or the child seems to be in pain, then we give antipyretics to help settle that fever (and therefore resolve their symptoms).
-We’re not giving the antipyretics with a view to stopping a febrile convulsion.
-Because, if it’s going to happen, it is going to happen.
+If the temperature is distressing or the child seems to be in pain, we give antipyretics to help settle that fever (and resolve their symptoms).
+We’re not giving the antipyretics to stop a febrile convulsion because if it’s going to happen, it is going to happen.

 This is very important for our discharge advice.
-The child will likely have another fever after discharge, and they may or may not have another febrile convulsion.
-Unfortunately, there’s nothing that the parents can do to prevent that from happening.
+The child will likely have another fever after discharge and may or may not have another febrile convulsion.
+Unfortunately, the parents cannot prevent that from happening.

 Myth 2.
 Febrile convulsions mean the child is going to grow up to have epilepsy.